g3n35i5/shop-db/README.md

 ```
 As it turned out, this karma system compensates the loss and appeared as the
 fairest solution for all consumer to us.
+Please note: If you dont want to use the karma system, you can toggle it on
+the fly with changing the use_karma value in the information table to 0.

 ## shop.db API